+In this blog we review the difference between inexpensive imported voltage converters and precision converters.
 There are entire websites out there dedicated to selling budget import voltage converter transformers.
 Some of them actually have words that imply great deals in their company names.
 Unfortunately, the unwitting consumer is attracted to the implication of low price and they take the bait.
 And, most consumers don’t appreciate that when dealing with power products, “budget buys” is often synonymous with big trouble.
 What can go wrong?

 We were recently contacted by someone who unfortunately “took the bait.”
 Let’s call her “Mary.”
 Bottom line, Mary was trying to power an important medical instrument using a typical budget import voltage converter.
 Her medical equipment was not working.
 She was stumped.

 We did some background research for her.
 An important point here is that there was nothing in this for us, except to help her, and maybe the revelation of truth about these budget import voltage converters.

 Overseas budget manufacturers do not live in a land of magic.
 They do not build products for low prices because they have access to magic dust that can be sprinkled into an under-designed product to make it meet their imaginary specifications.
 Nor is the cost of producing things at an acceptable level of quality as cheap there as people elsewhere seem to think.
 Add in the cost of shipping across the globe, the cost of local distributors and tariffs, and the only thing left allowing them to produce budget priced devices is using under-designed, under-rated components.
 Voltage converters are a perilous example.

 Mary bought her budget import voltage converter from a very well-known dominant distributor with a jungle rainforest name that we would all recognize.
 This budget import voltage converter was rated for 500 watts.
 Her equipment required about 300 watts, and she was stumped as to why it wasn’t working.
 So we dug in and did some research.